Bed bug infestation

 Bed bugs are nocturnal insects that feed on warm-blooded animals as well as humans.
 In urban areas these bugs can cause serious trouble, due to a number of factors, such as the increased number of people travelling and the bugs’ natural resistance to commercial bed bug sprays.
 Bed bug bites are very unpleasant and for some people with certain levels of allergies to them, they could be a complete nightmare.

-Specialised bed bug treatment and pest control companies in London and the UK have been challenged recently by this difficult to eradicate pest, due to various reasons.
+Even companies specialising in bed bug treatments in London and across the UK have been challenged by this difficult to eradicate pest, due to various reasons.
 One of those reasons is that bed bugs have evolved and developed physiological defence mechanisms to resist commercial bed bug sprays and even some professional insecticides.

-These bugs are also difficult to spot because they hide very well and the newly-hatched nymphs are almost translucent in colour and as tiny as 2mm to 3mm in length.
-Despite the bugs’ behaviour and physiology, one of the most significant reasons for the surge of bed bug infestations across the most populated cities in the world is us – people.
+These bugs are also difficult to spot because they hide very well and the newly-hatched nymphs are almost translucent in colour and as tiny as 2 mm to 3 mm in length.
+One of the most significant factors for the surge of bed bug infestations across the most populated cities in the world is the constant migration of people.

-Bed bugs in London and across the UK have recently been causing a lot of stress and sleepless nights.
-The blood-sucking insect is nocturnal and hides well most of the time, coming out to bite usually at night.
+Bed bugs in London and across the UK have been causing a lot of stress and sleepless nights.
 Bed bugs and their infestations most often spread around with infested luggage, personal belongings and clothing, as well as with second hand furniture.
-If you spot any of the most common signs of this pest, such as black specks on the mattress and/or the bed frame, rusty blood stains on the bedding, etc.. we would recommend that you call a professional pest control company for advice.
+If you spot any of the most common signs of this pest, such as black specks on the mattress and/or the bed frame, rusty blood stains on the bedding, etc.. we recommend that you call a professional pest control company for an advice.

 About Bed Bugs

 The bed bug is a tiny nocturnal insect, which feeds sucking blood from humans and warm-blooded animals.
 The most common bed bug species in the urban areas is the Cimex Lectularius and it has been causing a lot of nuisance and stress throughout London and the rest of the UK.
 This bug is a well-known pest in most of the world’s capitals, big cities and tourist destinations.
-Nowadays, bed bugs have become one of the most difficult pest insects to get rig of because of their physiology and behaviour, but also due to the surge of people travelling and bed bugs hitch-hiking on their luggage, clothes, and other belongings.
+Nowadays, bed bugs have become one of the most difficult pest insects to get rig of because of their physiology and behaviour.
 Moreover, bed bugs have developed, in the past decades, unique defence techniques to resist certain active ingredients in the most common commercial bed bug sprays as well as in some of the professionally used insecticides.
 In our experience we have had many cases, where our customers had spread their infestations around their properties, because of resistant bed bug populations or misuse of some do-it-yourself methods for bed bug extermination and control.